FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

 Heed that warning!
-What you'll be using during this tutorial is a development server, please don't put it into production.
-If you visit `http://localhost:5000` with your browser, you'll see this:
+What you'll be using during this tutorial is a development server, please do not put this into production.
+Now, if you visit `http://localhost:5000` with your browser, you'll see this:

 {% include _image.liquid src="/assets/img/blogs/flask-oauth-portal/simple-app-screen.png" alt="The initial Flask page." class="img-fluid" figure=false %}

-What you just did was start up flask and having it display a rendered template.
+What you just did was start up flask and have it display a rendered template.
 Not too much logic in there, so next, let's add in some OAuth action and provide a login and registration link.

 ## Setting up OAuth